rsyncOSX/photocullingdocs/content/en/docs/_index.md

 <div class="alert alert-secondary" role="alert">

 **Security & Privacy**: PhotoCulling is digitally signed and notarized by Apple to protect against tampering.
 It runs as a sandboxed application, ensuring your data and system remain secure.

+The actual copy of ARW files from *source* to *destination* is non-destructive.
+It utilizes the default `/usr/bin/rsync` as part of macOS.
+Prior to the actual copy of files, a `--dry-run` parameter can be employed to simulate the files that will be copied to the destination.

 </div>